 Not only did early research confirm that there was a statistical increase in learning, but these systems also enabled the use of downloaded pictures and video clips from the Internet, as well as the use of interactive sites such as Google Earth in any classroom.

-According to Futuresource, there are nearly 5 million interactive whiteboards in use throughout the world.
+There are nearly 5 million interactive whiteboards in use throughout the world.
 Yet in just three years, they also predict that interactive whiteboard sales will constitute only 1% of display sales for the classroom.

 So if your school is still using an interactive whiteboard from Smart, Promethean, or another manufacturer, what is the best alternative to the technology that has been so successful over the last decade in so many classrooms?